DylanLawless/switzerlandomics.github.io/standard_qem.md

 * a unique identifier for each evidence rule corresponding to the matrix columns
 * the version or identifier of the evidence rule set used
-* the version of the Qualifying Evidence Matrix standard applied
+* the version of the QEM standard applied

 Where the matrix rows correspond to identifiable items, stable item identifiers **MUST** be provided or referenced.